tumile/hadoop-notes/01-HDFS.md

     - two nodes use a shared storage to share edit logs: NFS filer or quorum journal manager (QJM)
   - QJM is dedicated HDFS highly available edit log (recommended)
     - has a group of journal nodes, each edit must write to a majority of nodes
-    - not using Zookeeper, though HDFS HA does use Zookeeper for master election
+    - different from Zookeeper (!), though HDFS HA does use Zookeeper for master election
 - Failover and fencing
   - transition from acitve to standby is managed by the failover controller
     - a lightweight process monitoring failures and trigger failover